typst/packages/packages/preview/typst2anki/0.1.0/README.md

 ## Roadmap

-1. **Command to Delete Cards**: Implement a feature to remove specific cards from Anki.
+1. **Support for Advanced Flashcard Formats**: Add enhanced support for multi-part and hierarchical flashcards.
-2. **Efficiency Improvements**: Optimize the syncing process for speed and reliability.
+2. **Efficiency Improvements**: Optimize rendering for large Typst projects with numerous flashcards.
-3. **Support for Other Card Types**: Expand compatibility to include more complex card formats.
+3. **Integration Enhancements**: Explore integration with additional Typst features for more dynamic output.

 ---

 ## Future Plans

-- Enhance user experience with more robust error handling and syncing options.
+- Expand compatibility to support more flashcard types.
-- Broaden integration with Typst to support various output formats.
+- Introduce configuration options for easier customization of flashcard styles.

 ---